 That’s great to hear.
 I’m sure Chris, our Customer Support Manager will be over the moon with that feedback.
 So, thanks again for that.
 My next question is what would you say to anyone who’s currently looking for such a tool?
 And what advice would you give them?

 Another interesting question.
-Is there a Market Dojo user group, of other disciples and apostles around the world that love the tool as deeply as me?
-I’m just thinking of companies that have Market Dojo that are using it, where they can communicate and collaborate.
+Is there a Sourcing Dojo user group, of other disciples and apostles around the world that love the tool as deeply as me?
+I’m just thinking of companies that have Sourcing Dojo that are using it, where they can communicate and collaborate.

 Great question, and thanks for asking.
 We have recently launched the Market Dojo Community.
 It’s an open forum for Market Dojo users to discuss their usage of the Market Dojo suite of tools as well as anything procurement.
 Whether you wish to share best practice, ask other users for hints and tips or request advice on which categories work best at auction, our community page is here for you to get the most out of our tools.
 You can check it out here.